emanuelepesce/Musicae/README.md

 # Musicae
-Utility functions for integration data from different music sources
+Utility functions which allow to integrate data from different music sources

 It contains the following folders:
 ## Sources_APIs_Scraping
-Cointans wrappers for using API (The echo nest, iTunes and lastFM) and doing scraping with examples code for running them.
+It cointans wrappers for using API (The echo nest, iTunes and lastFM) and doing scraping with examples code for running them.

 ## Musicae
-Example of data-integration website.
+Example of data-integration website (If API statement or XSLT path will change, something may not work anymore ).

 [Musicae](http://musicae.altervista.org/)